XMON3R/ArchitekturyENR1/features.md

         b) If the unenrollment is not possible, the system notifies the student.
     4) If the unenrollemnt has been succesfull, the system shows a confirmation.

-Viewing enrolled subjects
+### Feature: Viewing enrolled subjects
-3. As a student I want to view subject I am enrolled to, because I want to know them.
+As a student I want to view subjects I am enrolled to, because I want to know them.

-Core -
+#### Feature breakdown

+1. Student opens the dashboard and opens Enrollment module.
+2. In the Enrollment module student opens Enrolled module.
+2. The student selects for which semester they want to see the Enrollement information.
+3. The system displays all enrolled subjects for selected year.

+#### Responsibilities

+##### Subject viewing responsibilities
+* Display information of all enrolled subjects for the student.

 Viewing overlaping subjects
 4. As a student I want to know overlaping subjects I am enrolled to, because I want to attend them in person.